isla602300/gitskills/README.txt

 # gitskills
-Creating a new branch is quick and simple. f u c k !
+Creating a new branch is quick and simple. f u c k    y o u !